2025 Mid-Year Report

 “The Consumer Protection for Renters Act will help a lot of people, especially in my apartment building.
 Sometimes we are stuck for hours with the elevator not working, and we have had fires, but we have been unable to make our landlord fix these issues.
 With this new law, the county will have another tool to hold landlords accountable to take care of maintenance problems so we can live in a safer environment.”

-This new law will reduce climate pollution and improve our communities' health.
-It will allow implementation of the 2022 BEPS energy efficiency law, which requires large buildings to become more energy efficient, relying more on electricity and less on gas.
+This new law reduces climate pollution and improves our communities' health by requiring large buildings to be more energy efficient, relying more on electricity and less on gas.

 Statewide Victories

-This year, AIM advocated at the state level together with our sister organizations ACT and PATH, as the Maryland Just Power Alliance.
-We were more engaged than ever before, and over 200 came to the state legislature in Annapolis and met with over 50 state legislators’ offices.
+This year, together as the Maryland Just Power Alliance (AIM, ACT, and PATH), we brought over 200 people to the state legislature in Annapolis and met with over 50 state legislators and staff.

-We helped pass 3 bills that will have an impact in people’s lives:
+We helped pass three bills that will impact people’s lives:

 The Ratepayer Protection Act, which will protect residents from excessive utility bills and encourage the transition to clean energy;